krritik/nest4guest/README.md

-# online-guets-house-booking-system
+# online-guest-house-booking-system
-This is a java based online guest house booking system
+This is a python based online guest house booking system